shivkumar98/OCP-Java-Examples/src/chapter_7_v2/c_7_5_workingWithParallelStreams/README.md

 <link href="../../styles.css" rel="stylesheet"></link>

-# 🧠 7.5 Workking with Parallel Streams
+# 🧠 7.5 Working with Parallel Streams
 * So far we have worked with **Serial Streams** - results are ordered, and one entry is processed at a time
 * **Parallel streams** are capable of processing entries concurrently using multiple threads.
 * While we can improve performance, we will also have different expected results.

 <br><hr>